Shersta Chabot, Arizona State University

 [i] See, for example, Evelyn Nakano Glenn, Unequal Freedom: How Race and Gender Shaped American Citizenship and Labor (2002); Judith Butler, Gender Trouble (1990); Marie Louise Stig Sorensen, Gender Archaeology (2000); Shelley Budgeon, Third Wave Feminism and the Politics of Gender in Late Modernity (2011); Lenore Davidoff, “‘Regarding Some “Old Husbands” Tales’: Public and Private in Feminist History” (1995); Julie Des Jardins, Women & the Historical Enterprise in America (2003); Nancy Fraser, Unruly Practices (1989)

-I include the “office” of First Lady here because although to date only men have held the office of President of the United States, the role of the First Lady, however unofficial, contributes in significant (if often unrecognized) ways to the nature of that office and its temporary occupant.
-Such a two-for-one situation is also clearly indicated by the manner in which each role is represented by the NMAH.
+[iv] I include the “office” of First Lady here because although to date only men have held the office of President of the United States, the role of the first lady, however unofficial, contributes in significant (if often unrecognized) ways to the nature of that office and its temporary occupant.
+Such a two-for-one situation is also clearly indicated by the manner in which each role is represented by the NMAH

 Copyeditor(s): Jessica Gibbons